rohitshe/TestXenkoRepository/manual/particles/particles-reference/particles-reference-editor/index.md

 ### Source

-The source is a reference to the low-level particle system, which is your data.
-On the root level it has several properties:
+Contrary to the exposed values, the source is the low-level implementation of the particle effect itself.
+It is reserved for the author of the effect and not the user.

+*Note!
+The source of the particle effect is currently in-lined in the component but will potentially move to dedicated asset in the future.*

 #### Warm-up time

-When you first play the effect it will appear already running if you set this value to greater than 0.
+When you first play the particle effect it will appear already running if you set this value to greater than 0.
+The units are in seconds, so if you set 1 as warm-up time the particle effect will appear as if it has already been active for 1 second.

 #### Bounding Shape